monica525/english-for-designer/04-voice-tone-style/index.md

 I enjoy more informal language as it is much friendlier.
 It's actually interesting how formal and informal language differs greatly in each language.
 When I lived abroad, I became so accustomed to speaking informally with my friends, and even teachers.
 In comparison to the Czech Republic, I feel we are much more serious and formal, using titles and such.
 I honestly prefer a more relaxed way of expressing myself.

 #### Sarcastic
-Especially with close friends and fmaily membber, I like to use sarcasm while sending some funny meme, they really make me and other people laugh.. if they have similat kind of humor.
+Especially with close friends and family members, I like to use sarcasm while sending funny memes.
+They really make me and other people laugh, if they have a similar kind of humor.